TeamLumi/luminescent-team/docs/faq.md

 ### Where do I download the mod?

-The latest link is always pinned in the [discord](https://discord.gg/luminescent).
+The latest update is always available on our [NexusMods page](https://www.nexusmods.com/pokemonbdsp/mods/1).

 ### How do I install it?